 Skin & hair changes

 With age, our skin becomes thinner and less elastic.
 These changes are accentuated at menopause as oestrogen appears to play an important role in maintaining the skin.
 Women may notice a change in the skin's texture and tone and an increase in the appearance of lines and wrinkles.
 They may also find their skin is drier or oilier than before, or a combination of both.
 Some women report a crawling sensation which is similar to ants running over the skin.
 This is called formication and, while its exact cause is unknown, it appears related to changes at menopause.
 The change in balance between the hormones oestrogen and testosterone can result in an increase in facial hair and thinning of hair on the scalp and pubic hair.
-These changes in skin and hair can cause women great distress.

 There are a number of other symptoms commonly attributed to menopause including depression, forgetfulness, anxiety, irritability or other mood changes and weight gain.